Mos298/Mos298/README.md

 - 👋 Hi, I’m @Mos298
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning frontend

 <!---
 Mos298/Mos298 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.